Quadratic-form Optimal Transport: Introduction

 Given the richness of possible special cases and applications and the mathematical novelty of the new framework, we dedicate this paper to a systematic study of QOT.
 Our main contributions are summarized below.

-In Section \ref{sec:framework}, we formally present the framework of QOT on general Polish spaces.
-Section \ref{sec:general} provides general results on QOT, including properties of the optimizers and general lower bounds of the QOT cost.
+In Section \ref{sec:framework}, we formally present the framework of QOT on general Polish spaces. {Section \ref{sec:exs} collects many relevant examples of QOT in optimization, economics, computational OT, and statistics.}

+Section \ref{sec:general} provides general results on QOT, including properties of the optimizers and general lower bounds of the QOT cost, some of which extend known results on the GW distance.
 Section \ref{sec:explicit} examines several explicit solvable cases.
 We show that the comonotone coupling $\pi_{\rm com}$ and the antimonotone coupling $\pi_{\rm ant}$, as well as their mixtures, form solutions to many classes of cost functions, including quadratic costs, jointly submodular/supermodular costs, and Gromov--Wasserstein-type costs.

 Due to the fundamental differences from the classic OT setting, many new optimal transport plans emerge besides the comonotone and antimonotone ones.
 Figure \ref{fig:transport} illustrates the support of some QOT minimizers.
 The most interesting one is arguably the diamond transport $\pi_{\rm dia}$, for the following reasons: first, it does not appear in other contexts of OT or QAP; second, it is perfectly symmetric but is not Monge; third, it serves as a universal minimizer of a large class of QOT problems with some assumptions on the marginals.
 A simple example with a diamond minimizer is given by the rectangular cost function $c(x,y,x',y')=|(x-x')(y-y')| $ in Example \ref{ex:intro}, equivalent to the one in \eqref{eq:motivation1}.
 Section \ref{sec:diamond} focuses on the diamond transport.